amr-abdelhamid/refbook/manuscript/main.md

 A> #### Logical units of code
 A>
-A> If you inspect a piece of code which does something functionally cohesive like 'criteriaFind' in the above example, you'll notice that it follows the Single Responsibility Principle (SRP) in a perfect way.
-However, if you look inside the method, you may notice what I call *Logical Units*, which are single steps in the logic of execution; each step doesn't implement the full functional job, but still implements a conceivable part towards this goal.
+A> Notice that the original form of the `criteriaFind` method in the above example is functionally cohesive and follows the Single Responsibility Principle (SRP) in a perfect way.
+However, if you look inside the method, you may notice what I call *Logical Units*, which are single steps in the logic of execution; each step doesn't implement the full job, but still implements a conceivable part towards this goal.
 A>
-A> Examples of logical units may be an if statement which validates a business condition, a for loop which does a batch job on a group of data records, a query which retrieves some data from the database, several statements which populates data fields on a new form, etc. In my experience, sometimes the logical unit are as small as two or three lines of code.
+A> Examples of logical units may be an if statement validating a business condition, a for loop doing a batch job on a group of data records, a query statement which retrieves some data from the database, several statements populating data fields on a new form, etc. In my experience, sometimes the logical unit are as small as two or three lines of code.
 More frequently, they are bigger (like 7 to 12 lines).
 On very rare occasions I see logical units which are bigger than that.
 A>
 A> Such logical units are perfect candidates to be extracted into *private* methods.
 If you adopt this practice for a while, you'll start noticing some private methods which are similar in nature or shares the same "interest".
 In such case, you may extract and group them into a new logical component.
 More about this in the [Divide and Conquer](#DivideAndConquer) stage.